DeepCollision/DeepCollisionData/REST APIs/EXAMPLE.md

 # DeepCollision REST API Example

-This document is an example demonstrating how to use **DeepCollision REST APIs** for environment parameter configurations. to write your own Python3 programs.
+> This document is an example demonstrating how to use **DeepCollision REST APIs** for environment parameter configurations.<br/>
+> You can refer it to write your own Python programs.

 ### Step 1: Load scene and generate AVUT's position